saadabrar12/CSC512_HW1/README.md

 ## PART 1

 The coding part weights 40% of this howework grades.
-You should specify the changed parts (give specific line numbers) of the code that shows your own implementation (5%).
+You should specify the changed parts (give specific line numbers) of the code(provided in the src folder) that shows your own implementation (5%).
 The rest 35% is on the correctness of your implementation.
 Your scanner should be able to be compiled and run successfully by following your Readme on the VCL